Nursing Home Abuse Lawyers

-Experienced Phoenix Nursing Home Abuse Attorneys
+Experienced Phoenix Nursing Home Abuse Lawyers Serving Clients Throughout Arizona

-The nursing homes in the state of Arizona have both a legal and ethical obligation to care for the residents living in their facility.
+The nursing homes in the state of Arizona have both a legal and ethical obligation to care for the residents living in their facilities.
 This care should be at such a high level that the residents at the nursing home should maintain the highest degree of physical and mental well-being possible.
-Working to prevent injuries and accidents should be one of the main concerns a nursing home has, but this is not always the case.
-If you believe your loved one is a victim of nursing home abuse contact our experienced Phoenix Nursing Home Abuse Attorneys today.
+Working to prevent injuries and accidents should be one of the main concerns for nursing home staff, but this is not always the case.
+If you believe your loved one is a victim of nursing home abuse or neglect contact our experienced Phoenix nursing home abuse lawyers today.

 When Can a Nursing Home Be Held Liable for Abuse and Neglect

-In order to win a judgment in a case like this, the Phoenix nursing home abuse attorneys at Miller Kory Rowe LLP will have to prove that the nursing home in question acted in a negligent manner.
-They will also need to show proof these negligent actions led to the injuries in question.
-The damages available in cases of nursing home neglect and abuse are:
+To win a judgment in a case like this, your legal team will have to prove that the nursing home in question abused or neglected a resident.
+They will also need to show proof these actions led to the injuries in question.

-– A nursing home has an obligation to their residents to hire only the most qualified employees to take care of their daily needs.
-Employees will need to pass a variety of background checks and must have no history of abuse or violence in order to be hired in these types of facilities.
+- The Nursing Home Was Guilty of Negligent Hiring.
+A nursing home has an obligation to its residents to hire only the most qualified employees to take care of their daily needs.
+Employees will need to pass a variety of background checks and must have no history of abuse or violence to be hired in these types of facilities.
 If a nursing home fails to do this type of research before hiring an employee, then they could be held liable should this employee abuse or neglect one of the residents.

-– According to the Centers for Disease Control, there should be 1 staff member for every 1.64 residents in a nursing home.
-When a nursing home does not have an adequate number of staff members, residents will be neglected due to the fact that there is no one there to supervise them.
+- An Understaffed Nursing Home Can Be Problematic.
+When a nursing home does not have an adequate number of staff members, residents may suffer from neglect.
 An understaffed nursing home will also create more work for the staff that is present.
 This will usually lead to higher stress levels, which in turn can cause the workers to have a lack of compassion for the residents in the nursing home.
 A nursing home can be found liable if injuries or deaths are caused by understaffing issues.

-- The last thing you want to do in cases involving nursing home abuse and neglect is to procrastinate.
+The last thing you want to do in cases involving nursing home abuse and neglect is to procrastinate.
 Waiting too long can lead to the statute of limitations in your case running out.

-Surprising Statistics About Nursing Home Abuse and Neglect in Arizona
+Surprising Statistics About Nursing Home Abuse and Neglect

 While most people think nursing home cases are rare, the fact is they are a lot more common than you think.
-The following are some surprising statistics regarding nursing home abuse and neglect:
+The following are some surprising facts and statistics regarding nursing home abuse and neglect: